Connectivity Planning Platform

 The Connectivity Planning Platform (CPP) is a data-driven tool that supports governments, regulators, operators, and partners with evidence-based decisions through integrated data, dynamic modelling, and actionable insights for broadband and last-mile planning.

-The platform evaluates technology options like fibre, cellular networks, microwave, and satellite to identify the best ways to connect unserved areas.
+The platform evaluates technology options such as fibre, cellular networks, microwave, and satellite to identify the best ways to connect underserved areas.

 Explore the ITU-ERICSSON White Paper — Bridging the digital divide: A data driven approach to transformational connectivity